Skip to main content

 Against the background of these figures, it is often argued that direct payments are of existential importance for farms due to their high share of profits and their income-stabilising effect.
 However, in the case of leased land, a large proportion of the area-related direct payments are passed on to the landowners.
 Empirical studies show that these so-called pass-on effects are likely to account for around 50 to 60 per cent of direct payments.
 The higher the proportion of leased land and the longer the lease agreements are still in force, the greater the effects.
 For this reason, a reduction or reorganisation of direct payments should be planned over several years and be progressive and reliable so that a gradual ‘recirculation’ can take place.

-The income of the unpaid (family) workers is determined from the profit, which is calculated as the difference between farm revenues and expenses.
-This indicator is only meaningful for the income situation of unpaid (family) workers, but not for paid workers.
-In addition, we focus on full-time farms and do not consider small and part-time farms in our analysis.
+The income of unpaid (family) workers is determined from the profit, which is calculated from the difference between the income and expenses of an agricultural enterprise.
+This key figure is only meaningful for the income situation of unpaid (family) workers, but not for employed workers.

 The income situation of farms cannot be adequately assessed by solely evaluating German FADN data.
 Farm structures and interrelationships show a (more and more) complex nature.
 Especially in regions with intensive livestock farming, there are often several legally independent farms that are managed by one family (or by a family network).
 Splitting up or setting up new businesses often takes place here in order to avoid the commercial nature of the entire holding and to be able to use the advantages of special agricultural tax rules.